PostHog/posthog.com/contents/docs/self-host/deploy/source.md

 - Add features which may not be provided in the binary.
 - Install it in a location you wish.

 In short, installing from source gives you access to enhanced customization but **takes a lot of effort**.
-On the other hand, installation from a a pre-pacakged binary (e.g. Heroku One-Click Install or Docker Image) is easier but you can't **customize** as you wish.
+On the other hand, installation from a a pre-packged binary (e.g. Heroku One-Click Install or Docker Image) is easier but you can't **customize** as you wish.

 If there is no desire to customize your source, we strongly recommend other deployment options like [Heroku](/docs/self-host/deploy/heroku), [Docker](/docs/self-host/deploy/docker), etc.